 More fact sheets about key front groups, trade groups and PR writers:

-Glyphosate: Health Concerns About Most Widely Used Pesticide
+Glyphosate fact sheet: Health Concerns About Most Widely Used Pesticide